Vobludalib/MusescoreIntegration/README.md

 Inspiration in how to proceed was taken from: [ABC_ImpEx](https://github.com/mist13/ABC_ImpEx)

-**THE PLUGINS GENERATED ARE WRITTEN FOR MUSESCORE 3.6** - I will hopefully update to 4.x after the Musescore plugin changes go through on their end and are properly documented.
+**THE PLUGINS GENERATED ARE WRITTEN FOR MUSESCORE 3.6**

+For information about how to extend my boilerplated code, go see the Technical documentation in documentation.md. **I ran into technical hurdles that I have documented.**

 ## Using the Wizard
 The wizard is a tool to help you through generating the JSON file that the factory then uses to produce your plugin.